buenos-nachos/time-sync/README.md

 	onUpdate: displayYear,
 });

+// Let's say that five seconds have passed since the last update, and then this
+// subscription gets added
 const unsubscribe4 = sync.subscribe({
 	// If a new subscription is added that has an interval less than or equal to
 	// the elapsed time since the last update, all subscribers will be notified
-	// immediately, and then the update cycle will resume as normal.
+	// immediately.
+Afterwards, a new update round will start with the fastest
+	// interval among all subscribers
 	targetRefreshIntervalMs: refreshRates.oneSecond,

 	// If the same function (by reference) is added by multiple subscribers,